quantumghent/quantumghent.github.io/_thesistopics/2023CDelcamp2.md

 #### Goal

-The goal of this project is to extend the results of [3] to the case of open boundary conditions.
-After familiarizing themselves with the relevant algebraic structures and the corresponding tensor network graphical calculus, the student will develop a systematic theory of super-selection sectors in the case of open boundary conditions and consider explicit examples of great physical interest.
+The goal of this project is to generalize the framework presented in [3] and apply it to probe the space of two-dimensional quantum lattice models, which remains largely unexplored.
+After familiarizing themself with the relevant algebraic structures, the student will extend the framework of [3] so as to accommodate a broader class of quantum lattice models, before considering explicit examples of great physical interest such as (2+1)d Heisenberg-like models.
 This project is well suited for students interested in mathematical physics.

 1. D. Gaiotto, A Kapustin, N. Seiberg, B. Willett, <em>Generalized Global Symmetries</em>, [arXiv:1412.5148](https://arxiv.org/abs/1412.5148)
 2. L. Lootens, C. Delcamp, G. Ortiz, F. Verstraete, <em>Dualities in one-dimensional quantum lattice models: symmetric Hamiltonians and matrix product operator intertwiners</em>, [arXiv: 2112.09091](http://arxiv.org/abs/2112.09091)